-Standard 10 Policies and procedures supp oort child safe ty Policies Policies and procedures document how the entity is safe for children Criterion 10.1 - Policies and procedures address National Managed & Defined & Initial/ Catholic Safeguarding Standards.
-Measurable Developed Ad-hoc Ad- Not Addressed 10.1.1 All relevant policies and procedures reference appropriate safeguarding approaches, requirements and responsibilities. √ Observa ations: 10.1.1 S ee recommendation #12 . on 10.2 - Policies and proce understand. edures are accessible and Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.2.1 The entity's policies and pr safeguarding are readily av personnel √ Criteric consult on 10.3 - Best practice poli place.
-No recommendations for cy models and stakeholder nent and review of policies Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.3.1 The entity has processes in policies and procedures rel place to monitor adherence to evant to safeguarding. ✓ 10.3.2 policies and procedures rel nsulting with and incorporating √ Observa communities.
-10.3.2 S ee recommendation #12. on 10.4 - The Church Autho ance with policies and pro cedures.
-Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.4.1 The Church Authority and I policies and procedures rel eaders promote and enact all evant to safeguarding. ✓
+Standard 10 Policies and procedures supp oort child safe ety Policies Policies and procedures document how the entity is safe for children on 10.1 - Policies and proce c Safeguarding Standards.
+Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.1.1 All relevant policies and procedures reference appropriate safeguarding approaches, requirements and responsibilities. √ Observa 10.1.1 S ee recommendation #12 . on 10.2 - Policies and proceunderstand. edures are accessible and Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed The entity's policies and procedures relevant to 10.2.1 Safeguarding are readily available and accessible to all personnel The entity's policies and procedures relevant to safeguarding are readily available and accessible to all Observations: Requirements of the Indicator are in place.
+No recommendations for improvement noted.
+Criterion 10.3 - Best practice policy models and stakeholder consultation inform the development and review of policies and procedures.
+Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.3.1 The entity has processes in policies and procedures rel place to monitor adherence to evant to safeguarding. √ 10.3.2 policies and procedures rel nsulting with and incorporating √ Observations: 10.3.2 See recommendation #12.
+Criterion 10.4 - The Church Authority and leaders model compliance with policies and procedures.
+Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 10.4.1 10.4.1 The Church Authority and leaders promote and enact all policies and procedures relevant to safeguarding.